MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - Listening Comprehension mode support for user entered custom words
 - Listening Comprehension mode for all puzzle sizes
 - Dynamically limit Dictionary peeks depending on difficulty set
-- Allow for quick edits of custom words by loading in currently entered custom words on Choose Custom Words page
+- Load in user entered words on custom words page for quick modifications
 - Save custom words on app exit and load the words in on app open
 - Support for entry of custom words with accents or accent characters
 - Demo/Debug difficulty for game demonstrations